andrewhalle/build-your-own/markdowns/gpg.md

 ```
 we'll use

-  * [clap](https://crates.io/crates/clap) for easily building a CLI _(admittedly this is overkill for a program that does one thing, I originally intended to build out more PGP functionality, before deciding that cleartext signatures alone display all the interesting things I wanted to do)_
+  * [clap](https://crates.io/crates/clap) for easily building a CLI _(admittedly this is overkill for a program that does one thing, I originally intended to build out more PGP functionality, before deciding that cleartext signatures alone exercise all the interesting characteristics I wanted to)_
   * [num](https://crates.io/crates/num) for working with big numbers, and doing modular exponentiation
   * [nom](https://crates.io/crates/nom) for parsing our files, nom is a parser combinator library (I'll explain that a bit more later)
   * [base64](https://crates.io/crates/base64) for decoding base64 data